-Proposed New 2023 Rates to Support Cleaner Energy, Reliable Service
+New Rates Support Investments in Safe, Reliable Service

-• recover the cost of new wind and solar energy resources, grid improvements, technology and security upgrades and other investments made since 2018, the year reflected in our current rates;
+• recover the cost of grid improvements, technology and security upgrades, new wind and solar power resources, and other investments made since 2018, the year reflected in our current rates;

 • pass along higher energy and operating costs; and